mcmah309/rust_core/book/src/introduction/quickstart.md

 ### Result and Option

-`Result<T, E>` is the type used for returning and propagating errors.
+`Result<T, E>` is a sum type used for returning and propagating errors - `Ok` and `Err`.

 `Option<T>` represents a value that can be either some value of type `T` (`Some<T>`) or `None`.
 It is used "in place" of `T?` (implemented as a zero cost extension type of `T?`).

-These types can be easily chained with other operations.
+These types can be easily chained with other operations or pattern matched.

 ### The Rust `?` Operator and Early Return Key Notion